-How to Build a Customer Data Platform on Top of an Enterprise Data Warehouse
+How to build a Customer Data Platform on top of an Enterprise Data Warehouse

 You, the marketing and sales team, want to have a Customer Data Platform (CDP).
 Your IT counterpart suggests you take advantage of the Enterprise Data Warehouse (EDW) they already have or are looking to build.
 You’re facing three options:

-- Use the EDW as your CDP
+- Use EDW data as your CDP

 - Buy a standalone CDP